what-up/testConflict/README.md

 # testConflict
-this respository is for testing conflict
+this respository is for testing confl